maxpetul/C3X/README.md

    - Replace leader unit AI to fix bugs and improve behavior
    - Fix bug preventing AI from filling its armies
    - Improve AI army composition to discourage mixing types & exclude HN units
-   - AI routine for "pop units" that may appear in mods
+   - AI routine for "pop units", which are modded units whose only purpose is to be joined into cities
+   - AI routine for "caravan units", which are modded units whose only purpose is to be disbanded for shields
    - Can limit the number of escorts the AI assigns to its naval transports and carriers
    - Adjustable AI worker requirement
    - Option to stop AI from escorting units without the "requires escort" flag